d0tTino/docs-/docs/cyberpunk-cookbook.md

-science-fictional skin to reveal the stark reality of the 21st century: the immense, concentrated power of networked technology wielded by a handful of corporate and state sovereigns, and the precarious existence of the billions who live within these architectures of control.1 The struggle is no longer for territory in the physical sense, but for agency within the digital.
-The cyberpunk protagonist of fiction—the renegade hacker, the street-samurai, the data courier operating on the margins of a corporate-dominated world—is an archetype born from the anxieties of the late 20th century.2 This manifesto argues that this archetype is now an operational necessity.
-The console cowboy of William Gibson's Neuromancer, jacking into the "consensual hallucination" of the matrix, has been superseded by the citizen investigator geolocating war crimes from a laptop, the activist coordinating a protest through encrypted channels, and the whistleblower leaking data that exposes systemic corruption.2 The fight is not in a simulated cyberspace, but in the real-world systems of algorithmic governance, platform economies, and pervasive surveillance that structure modern life.
-The cyberpunk is the man or woman against the machine, the David against the corporate-state Goliath, armed not with a sling, but with the very code and data that constitutes the giant's power.2
+science-fictional skin to reveal the stark reality of the 21st century: the immense, concentrated power of networked technology wielded by a handful of corporate and state sovereigns, and the precarious existence of the billions who live within these architectures of control.[^arch-control] The struggle is no longer for territory in the physical sense, but for agency within the digital.
+The cyberpunk protagonist of fiction—the renegade hacker, the street-samurai, the data courier operating on the margins of a corporate-dominated world—is an archetype born from the anxieties of the late 20th century.[^cyberpunk-anxiety] This manifesto argues that this archetype is now an operational necessity.
+The console cowboy of William Gibson's Neuromancer, jacking into the "consensual hallucination" of the matrix, has been superseded by the citizen investigator geolocating war crimes from a laptop, the activist coordinating a protest through encrypted channels, and the whistleblower leaking data that exposes systemic corruption.[^cyberpunk-anxiety] The fight is not in a simulated cyberspace, but in the real-world systems of algorithmic governance, platform economies, and pervasive surveillance that structure modern life.
+The cyberpunk is the man or woman against the machine, the David against the corporate-state Goliath, armed not with a sling, but with the very code and data that constitutes the giant's power.[^cyberpunk-anxiety]

 #### 1.2 Stripping the Chrome: From Science Fiction to Socio-Technical Reality